French Fish Soup With Saffron

 If you love French food but don't like how fattening it can be, try this French fish soup with saffron.
-It is loaded with flavour and has real pizzazz – without the calories.
+It is loaded with flavour and has real pizzazz - and yet it is also light.

 I have spent a fair amount of time in France – half a year in Paris, a winter in rural Provence, a summer high up in the French mountains and a couple of autumns picking grapes in Alsace.